3 Main Types of Study Abroad Programs

 Types of Aid Which May Be Used For Study Abroad:

-WVU Out-going Exchange program: Federal grants, loans, state aid, scholarships, and waivers.
+- WVU Outgoing Exchange: Federal grants, loans, state aid, scholarships, and waivers.

 PROMISE and Study Abroad